Clinton Foundation and Heifer International Partnership

 Presented in partnership with City Year and the Arkansas Foodbank.

 Established in 1988, Global Youth Service Day (GYSD) is the largest service event in the world and the only day of service dedicated to children and youth.
-Every year, the Clinton Foundation celebrates Global Youth Service Day with a special service-learning program and “Day of Action” service opportunity for Arkansas high school juniors and seniors.
-GYSD is an opportunity for nearly 200 students to participate in a service-learning program at the Clinton Center.
-In 2016, 265 students and community members volunteered to pack 40,000 pounds of fresh produce.
+Every year, the Clinton Foundation celebrates GYSD with a special service-learning program and “Day of Action” service opportunity for Arkansas high school juniors and seniors.
+This Day of Action provides a platform where anyone can give back and get involved and inspires others to come together to make a difference.
+In 2017, 272 students and community members volunteered to pack 42,000 cans, which provided meals for Arkansas families.
 Space is limited.
-Contact Nathan Thomas at [email protected] to reserve space for your students today.

-The Clinton Center is home to the William J. Clinton Presidential Library and Museum, the University of Arkansas Clinton School of Public Service, and the Little Rock offices of the Clinton Foundation.
-A world-class educational and cultural venue, the Clinton Center hosts a variety of educational programs, special events, exhibitions, and lectures, and presents a unique perspective of the work – past, present, and future – of the 42nd President of the United States, William Jefferson Clinton.
+The William J. Clinton Presidential Center is the home of the Little Rock offices of the Clinton Foundation; the Clinton Presidential Library and Museum; the Clinton School of Public Service, the first institution in the nation to offer a Master of Public Service (MPS) degree; and is a managing partner of the Presidential Leadership Scholars program, a national bipartisan executive-style leadership development initiative.
+Additionally, the Clinton Center is a world-class educational and cultural venue offering a variety of educational programs, special events, exhibitions, and lectures, presenting a unique perspective of the work – past, present, and future – of the 42nd President of the United States, William Jefferson Clinton.

 Our renowned on-site restaurant, Forty Two, offers a variety of dining selections for Center visitors and locals alike.
 Stop by 11 a.m. to 2 p.m., Monday through Saturday to enjoy a delicious and affordable lunch featuring seasonal and locally grown ingredients.
 It’s farm-to-table in a modern museum setting.
 Admission fees are NOT required to dine at Forty Two; however, regular admission fees apply to tour the museum.
 Visit Website